Presidents Of The United States

 *Lucy received America’s first Siamese cat as a gift

-*first president to visit the west coast
+*first president to use the telephone and typewriter , and to visit the west

 *began the tradition of having Easter celebrations on the White House lawn